jefking/King.A-Trak/README.md

 This is a utility for easily synchronizing files to Blob Storage on Windows Azure.
 It is meant to allow developers to easily leverage Windows Azure's CDN services.

-This is an application to help you syncrhonize the contents of a folder with Blob storage on Windows Azure; which can then be configured to be accessed via the Windows Azure CDN.

 We have built this to help you with your development and deployment process.
 Agile Business Cloud Solutions uses this tool as part of an automated deployment solution to Windows Azure.

 ## Getting Started

-* Clone the repository at <code>git@github.com:AgileBusinessCloud/A-Trak.git</code>
+* Clone the repository at <code>git clone git@github.com:AgileBusinessCloud/A-Trak.git</code>
-* Run the csproj file in Visual Studio
+* Run the A-Trak.csproj file in Visual Studio
 * Configure the command line arguments in DEBUG tab of Project Properties
   * Example Folder to Blob: <code>"C:\Project\MyMVCWebSite\FromFolder" "UseDevelopmentStorage=true" "tocontainer"</code>
   * Example Folder to Folder: <code>"C:\Project\MyMVCWebSite\FromFolder" "C:\Project\MyMVCWebSite\ToFolder"</code>